WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/02_Mutation_Calling/mutation_calling_exercises.md

 You'll need to know how to use the Linux `pwd`, `cd`, and `ls` commands to navigate this tutorial.
 It is also helpful to have some experience with `samtools`.

+**Tip**: you can use the "tab" key with `ls` to autocomplete your command.
+For example, if you have a directory called "my_directory", and you type `ls my_dir` and hit "tab", this will try to autocomplete the directory name so you don't have to type it out.
+Two notes: 1) you may have to hit tab twice and 2) if the file or directory does not exist, the autocompletion won't work.

 ## Practical